thatdocslady/stgovirt.github.io/source/community/outreachy.html.md

 *   Add [teaming](http://fedoraproject.org/wiki/Features/TeamDriver) support to Vdsm.
 You would add a new network configurator named ifcfg.team which is just like the ifcfg configurator, but implements a "bond" with a team device.
 *   Add a before_ifcfg_write hook point, to let hook writers modify ifcfg files before it is written.
 Stop passing random kwargs to ifcfg files, and drop the silly "force" argument from the API.

-### Sandro Bonazzola

-**Name:** Sandro Bonazzola
-**Contact Info:** mail: sbonazzo@redhat.com, irc: sbonazzo in #centos-devel@irc.freenode.net, #fedora-devel@irc.freenode.net and #ovirt@irc.oftc.net
-**Ideas You Would like to See for oVirt:**

-*   Google Web Toolkit properly packaged for Fedora and CentOS 7.
-It's a pre-requisite to packaging oVirt Engine properly for Fedora and CentOS 7 and can be broken in several minor tasks packaging missing dependencies for GWT.

 ### Your name here